 - Sauteed mushrooms

-I also like to make myself a plate of cold beef slices with some fresh-cut veggies and quick pickles.
+I also like to make a plate, as shown below, of cold beef slices with fresh-cut veggies, salsa or sriracha mayo, and quick pickles or store-bought pickles.

 Recipe Card